bcdev/lc-cci-toolbox/lc-user-tools/src/main/bin/common/readme.txt

         The PFT (Plant Functional Type) conversion table
         ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
             The file starts with a table header.
-Each column of the header defines one PFT.
+Each column of the header defines one PFT except the first.
+The first
-            The subsequent rows, one for each LCCS class, define the conversion from corresponding class to the PFTs.
+            column must contain the value of each LCCS class index.
+The subsequent rows, one for each LCCS class, define
-            Columns are separated with the pipe ('|') symbol and the column header names are used as band names.
+            the conversion from corresponding class to the PFTs.
+Columns are separated with the pipe ('|') symbol and
+            the column header names are used as band names.

       LC-CCI Condition Products